 At the time of the award, Rivas taught 7th grade English/Language Arts at Richardson PREP HI Middle School in San Bernardino, covering a multitude of ideas and concepts, giving her students a whirlwind of engaging activities to spark creativity and spur academic achievement.
 Rivas was both scientific and artistic in creating her lesson plans.
-Her structured methods include Gifted and Talented Education (GATE) strategies for all learners in her classroom and student data analysis to determine course curriculum.
-She also developed a well-researched sequential process to help students better enjoy writing.
+Her structured methods include Gifted and Talented Education (GATE) strategies for all learners in her classroom and student data analysis to inform instructional decisions.
+She also developed a well-researched, sequential process to help students better enjoy writing.
 Rivas' classroom also had a creative streak.
 Her students were responsible for incorporating technology into their finished products.
 This balance between data-informed instruction and artistic expression paid off.
 Ninety percent of Rivas' students scored proficient or higher in language arts on the California Standardized Test (CST) for several consecutive years and roughly half of all students achieved perfect scores on the state writing exam.

 “I'm so thankful for all the doors that being a Milken Educator has helped open for me.
 It gives me that extra bit of confidence and..." (read more)

-2015 Azusa Pacific University M.A., Educational Leadership
+2015 M.A., Azusa Pacific University, Educational Leadership

-2002 California State - San Bernardino, B.A.
+2002 B.A., California State University, San Bernardino